 Hearing Aid Styles

 Choosing the right hearing aid style for those with hearing loss can be a long and confusing process.
 It doesn’t need to be.
-Our desire is for you to better understand the differences and subsequently have a more engaged and beneficial conversation with your hearing specialist when you discuss the style of hearing aid that will best acommodate your lifestyle.
+Our desire is for you to better understand the differences and subsequently have a more engaged and beneficial conversation with your hearing specialist or audiologist when you discuss the style of hearing aid that will best accommodate your lifestyle.

 Behind-the-Ear or BTE hearing aids sit behind or on top of the outer ear with tubing that routes sounds down into the ear.
 The tubing connects to an ear tip or earmold to secure them in the ear canal.
 BTE hearing aids are visible from the outside and come in colors to blend with hair or skin tones.
 Different BTE hearing aid sizes accommodate different features, controls, battery types and degrees of power (larger instruments generally have more power than smaller ones).
-While many people choose discreet BTEs that are unnoticeable when worn (behind hair), others are tempted to show off the cool designs and colors.
+BTE hearing aids have features such as directional microphones, noise reduction, telecoil and Bluetooth capabilities.

 In-the-Ear (ITE) Hearing Aids

 ITE or in-the-ear hearing aids are full shell models that are positioned flush with the outer ear bowl.
 They are usually custom-fit, based on a cast or impression of the ear made by your hearing specialist.
 They’re available in different skin tones to camouflage with the outer ear.
-They are visible inside the ear, but because they’re larger sized hearing aids, they can fit a larger receiver with enough power for some severe hearing loss, can offer more features such as directional microphones which require space on the outer portion of the hearing aid, better power and improved battery life.
-Because of their flexibility, they’re widely recommended for mild to severe hearing loss.
+They are visible inside the ear, but because they’re larger sized hearing aids, they can fit a larger receiver with enough power for some severe hearing loss, can offer more features such as directional microphones which require space on the outer portion of the hearing aid, better power and improved battery life, compared to other in the ear devices that are smaller such as the IIC, ITC and CIC.
+They fit mild to severe hearing loss.

 Invisible In-the-Canal (IIC) Hearing Aids